Relieve Stress Naturally with HRV Biofeedback

 In their research article “Depression and heart rate variability in patients with coronary heart disease” RM Carney et al. of the Cleveland Clinic state that: “Depression is associated with autonomic nervous system dysfunction, which may at least partially explain this increased risk.
 Low heart rate variability (HRV), which reflects excessive sympathetic and/or inadequate parasympathetic modulation of heart rate, is a strong predictor of mortality in patients with CHD. “

 The cycle of stress, anxiety, and depression can lead to inflammation, heart disease, and low HRV.
-Interupt the cycle with HRV biofeedback and revitalize your health.
+Interrupt the cycle with HRV biofeedback and revitalize your health.

 HRV biofeedback provides the reliability of evidence-based science together with self-regulating behaviors such as using breathing techniques as well as other strategies discussed below.
-HRV biofeedback is non-invasive, inexpensive (when using smart phone app), and is an emerging area of biofeedback.
+HRV biofeedback is non-invasive, inexpensive (when using a smartphone app), and is an emerging area of biofeedback.

 Relieve stress naturally with HRV biofeedback.
 HRV is the measure of the naturally occurring beat-to-beat changes in heart rate.
 HRV is an indicator of how resilient the heart is and how efficiently it speeds up and slows down, even while resting.
 HRV serves as a critical biomarker for gauging human health, resiliency, and a predictor of all-cause morbidity.
 Simply put, HRV is the rate of change of heart rate.

-A couple key milestones in the use of HRV includes:
+A couple of key milestones in the use of HRV include:

 - 1974: Gahery & Vigier research the vagus nerve (X Cranial Nerve)

-HRV is an invaluable biomarker, and underutilized in many areas of medicine and more broadly in healthcare today.
-Fortunately, this trend is turning and recently has HRV begun to gain recognition through research on stress and heart rhythm or HRV monitoring (not to be confused with electrocardiographs or arrythmia monitoring).
+HRV is an invaluable biomarker and underutilized biomarker in healthcare today.
+Fortunately, this trend is turning.
+Recently, HRV has begun to gain recognition through research on stress and heart rhythm.
 Organizations such as HeartMath® have done extensive research in recent years on the relationships among HRV, stress, heart coherence, and the nervous and hormonal systems.

 How Can I Optimize My HRV?